Get SMS with link to download app

 General Studies- IV

 (A Candidate can also take up literature as an optional subject and candidate need not be a graduate in that language’s literature.)

 Candidates may choose any one of the ‘Optional Subjects’ from the list of subjects given below:

 Commerce and Accountancy

 Political Science and International Relations

-The interview is more of purposive conversation intended to divulge the mental qualities of the candidate.
+The interview is more of purposive conversation intended to explore the mental qualities and analytical ability of the candidate.

 The Interview test will be of 275 marks and the total marks for written examination is 1750.This sums up to a Grand Total of 2025 Marks based on which the final merit list will be prepared.